google/WebFundamentals/src/_langs/en/fundamentals/discovery-and-distribution/avoid-mixed-content/what-is-mixed-content.markdown

 each behave differently with mixed content.
 At worst, some browsers and versions don't block any mixed content at all, which is very unsafe for the user.

-The exact behaviour of each browser is constantly changing, so we won't include specifics here.
+The exact behavior of each browser is constantly changing, so we won't include specifics here.
 If you're interested in how a specific browser behaves, look for information published by the vendors directly.